AuroraToolkit/AuroraToolkit/README.md

 # AuroraToolkit

 **AuroraToolkit** is a suite of tools designed to simplify the integration of AI capabilities into your projects.
-This package offers robust support for AI-driven workflows, including task orchestration, workflow management, on-device ML services, and seamless integration with large language models (LLMs) like Anthropic Claude, Google Gemini, OpenAI ChatGPT, and open-source Ollama models.
+This package offers robust support for AI-driven workflows, including task orchestration, workflow management, on-device ML services, and seamless integration with large language models (LLMs) like Anthropic Claude, Google Gemini, OpenAI ChatGPT, open-source models via Ollama, and Apple's Foundation Models.
 Its modular architecture empowers developers to customize, extend, and integrate with external services effortlessly.

 The AuroraToolkit main package is organized into several modules to enhance flexibility and maintainability:

 - **AuroraCore**: The foundational library for workflow orchestration, utilities, and declarative task management.
-- **AuroraLLM**: A dedicated package for integrating large language models (LLMs) such as Anthropic, Google, OpenAI, and Ollama.
+- **AuroraLLM**: A dedicated package for integrating large language models (LLMs) such as Anthropic, Google, OpenAI,  Ollama, and on-device Apple Foundation Models.
 - **AuroraML**: On-device ML services (classification, intent extraction, tagging, embedding, semantic search) and corresponding Workflow tasks.
 - **AuroraTaskLibrary**: A growing collection of prebuilt, reusable tasks designed to accelerate development.
 - **AuroraExamples**: Practical examples demonstrating how to leverage the toolkit for real-world scenarios.